 … How They’re Linked & How to STOP the Suffering Fast

-In the case of pain, it’s thought to be changing air (barometric) pressure and also possibly humidity and temperatures that’s to blame.
-So for all of you who swear you can predict the weather based on your throbbing shoulder or back … here’s the solid proof you may have been after.
+In the case of pain, it’s thought to be changing air (barometric) pressure and also possibly humidity and temperature that’s to blame.
+So if you are one who swears you can predict the weather based on your throbbing shoulder or back… here’s the proof you may have been looking for.